Aaron-Pool/WebpackTutorial/PITCHME.md

 -})();
 ```

 Again, don't worry about registering the service on the actual angular module yet, we'll do that in the `index.js` file.
 For now just worry about exporting the function.
-Also, for some reason at some point we started adding `return service;` to the end of our services.
-But that's not supposed to be there.
-Angular factories are supposed to return an object.
-Angular services are constructor function.
+Also, for some reason we started adding `return service;` to the end of our services at some point.
+That's not supposed to be there.
+Angular factories (different from services) are supposed to return an object, which may be where the confusion began.
+Angular services, however, are constructor function.
 They add things to the `this` instance, but they don't return anything.
-So if you see `return service;` at the end of any services, remove it.
+So, if you see `return service;` at the end of any services, remove it.

 Moving on to the directive!